Kai Wegner

-Early life and education
+Life and career

-Wegner was born 1972 in West Berlin and became an insurance salesman.
+Wegner was born and raised in the Berlin borough of Spandau, the son of a construction worker and a retail sales clerk.
+After attending the Hans-Carossa-Oberschule on Streitstraße in the Hakenfelde district—which he left with an intermediate secondary school certificate (Realschulabschluss) rather than a university entrance qualification (Abitur)—Wegner completed military service in the German Air Force from 1993 to 1994.
+He subsequently completed an apprenticeship as an insurance clerk, finishing in 1997.
+Following this, he worked in the sales department of an insurance company until 1999, when he moved to a medium-sized construction company as a public relations project manager.
+From 2001 to 2002, he was also a member of its executive management.
+From 2002 to 2012, he worked as a self-employed management consultant in Berlin.
+From 2017 to 2020, he served as the honorary president of the Berlin state association of the DLRG (German Life Saving Association).
+He is a member of the board of trustees of the Margot Friedländer Foundation.

 Political career

-Member of the German Parliament, 2005–2021
+Member of the German Parliament (2005–2021)

 Wegner joined the CDU in 1989 and served as vice chair of the party in Berlin from 2000 to 2002.

 Wegner was a member of the German Bundestag from the 2005 until 2021, representing Berlin's Spandau district.
 In parliament, he served on the Committee on Economic Affairs and Energy from 2005 until 2013 before moving to the Committee on Building, Housing, Urban Development and Local Government and the Committee on the Environment, Nature Conservation and Nuclear Safety.
 In this capacity, he was his parliamentary group's spokesperson on building and housing since 2018.

 From 2011 until 2016, Wegner served as secretary general of the CDU in Berlin, under the leadership of chairman Frank Henkel.
 In May 2019 he succeeded Monika Grütters as chair of the CDU in Berlin.

-Member of the State Parliament of Berlin, 2021–present
+Member of the State Parliament of Berlin (2021–present)

 In October 2020, Wegner announced his candidacy for Governing Mayor of Berlin in the 2021 Berlin state election; he eventually lost against Franziska Giffey.
 He has since been serving as his parliamentary group's chairperson and thereby the leader of the opposition.

 Wegner was appointed as CDU delegate to the Federal Conventions for the purpose of electing the President of Germany in 2022.